 - Know the park safety policies.
 They are constantly changing so make sure to review them here.
 As of March 2022, masks are recommended (but not required) for all guests indoors, but proof of vaccination is not required.
 More details on the mask requirement here).

 - Check dates before you go.
 SeaWorld Texas has different hours and days that it’s open depending on the season, so I always recommend checking before you choose your date.
 Park hours can be found here.

 - Know what’s open.
 Attractions and experiences are closed at theme parks across the country and SeaWorld is no different.
 Make sure you check out the rides and attractions list to see what is currently closed before you make a final decision.

 If you have anything scheduled (animal experience, reserved dining, etc.) make sure to get to give yourself plenty of extra time to get into the park, especially if visiting during a peak season like spring break.

 Get a SeaWorld Dining Pass

 If you plan to eat in the parks at all, get at least one SeaWorld all-day dining pass.
-The dining pass is a wristband that allows you to get one entree, one side or dessert, and one drink up to once an hour in most of the SeaWorld San Antonio restaurants.
+The dining pass is a wristband that allows you to get one entree, one side or dessert, and one non-alcoholic up to once every 90 minutes in most of the SeaWorld San Antonio restaurants.